17 Easter Food Traditions From Around the World

 Although Easter food traditions in America have been heavily influenced by the customary dishes brought by immigrants from Europe, glazed ham is a popular centerpiece of the American Easter table that is not as common in other parts of the world.

-With hogs traditionally being slaughtered in the winter, the meat that could not be consumed right away was salted and cured to be ready in the spring making it a cheaper and more accessible option than lamb.
-Pigs are also associated with good luck and prosperity and are eaten in the hope for a prosperous planting season and harvest.
+Well, with hogs traditionally being slaughtered in the winter, the meat historically could not be consumed right away.
+Therefore, it was salted and cured to be ready in the spring, making it a cheaper and more accessible option than lamb for Easter feasts.

 5. Hot Cross Buns

 Bread is perhaps the most important item on the Easter table and appears in nearly every cuisine.
 Bread represents life and is deeply connected to the Christian faith through practices such as communion.
-Just as Christianity traveled across the world largely due to British colonizers and missionaries, the hot cross bun has become a ubiquitous Easter food tradition.

-A traditional Easter food in Ireland, the United Kingdom, Australia, New Zealand and the Caribbean, the hot cross bun is a soft, spiced roll made with fruit and marked with an icing or dough cross.
-The buns are traditionally eaten on Good Friday to commemorate the crucifixion, and according to Smithsonian, are also rife with superstition.
-A boxed-up bunch of hot cross buns would also make a lovely Easter gift idea.
+A traditional Easter food in Ireland and the United Kingdom, as well as Australia, New Zealand, Canada and the Caribbean, the hot cross bun is a soft, spiced roll made with dried fruit and marked with an icing or dough cross.

-7. East Indian Fugias
+7. East Indian Fugias, India

 8. Difo Dabo, Ethiopia

-Some might be surprised to learn that Ethiopia has one of the highest Christian populations in the world with Easter being a most sacred holiday.
-Following a rigorous 56-day Lenten fast that prohibits animal products, the holiday meal is an expansive spread featuring stewed meats including chicken, beef and lamb along with beer and mead brewed for the occasion.
+Following a rigorous Lenten fast that prohibits animal products, the holiday meal is an expansive spread featuring stewed meats including chicken, beef and lamb, along with beer and mead brewed for the occasion.

 9. Torta Pasqualina and Torta Pascualina

-10. Figoli, Malta
+10. Figolli, Malta

-Likely due to falling at the end of Lent, Easter food traditions are laden with decadent desserts including buttery cookies, sweet breads and elaborate cakes.
-In Malta, a tiny island nation south of Sicily, the observance of Lent, Holy Week and Easter are filled with festivals, processions and symbolic foods.
+In Malta, an island nation south of Sicily, the observance of Lent, Holy Week and Easter is filled with festivals, processions and symbolic foods.

 After abstaining from sweets during Lent, Maltese children get to enjoy figolli, sweet almond cakes covered in icing or chocolate and shaped into traditional symbols such as fish or lambs.